Doorda/Getting-Started/terms/README.md

     (Currently the Ledger for ICO Register is not available, as the data is no longer published)

     Key Columns:

     - `values`

         Given as a key value pair and shows how the Snapshot entry looks at the indicated date.
         Key maps to column names of the Snapshot table.

     - `urn`
         Fixed unique row identifier of Snapshot

     - `action`

         Description of data manipulation type.
 Can be insert/update/delete

     - `change_date`

         Same as `change_date` column in snapshot tables.
-            Refers to the date that the entry was added/amended by the source provider
+        Refers to the date that the entry was added/amended by the source provider.

     - `date_added`

         Date the entry was added into the Ledger.
         Typically the date after the source provider release the data.

     - `orders`

         The order that the entry was amended, if multiple amendments were made to an entry on the same day.

         For example, if `ABC LIMITED` filed for a change of address and change of company name on 2019-01-01, the `date_added` will be the same for both entries in the ledger but the change of address wil have `orders=1` and change_of_name will have `orders=2`, depending on which entry was filed with the source provider first.

     Example:

     In the Company Profile table, an incorporation will be shown as a `insert` and subsequent change of address, status, sic codes etc will be shown as `update`.